SkooveLearn PianoDownload on the App Store

 tenor clef notes

-If you’ve been studying music for even a short while you’ll have noticed that all the musical notes are written in five lines.
+If you’ve been studying music for even a short while you’ll have noticed that all the musical notes are written on one five lines.
 This is called the staff or stave.
-You will also have come across a symbol at the very start of the musical notation, which is called a clef.
-By far the most common clefs are the treble clef, which is mostly used to display the right-hand notes on a piano, and the bass clef, which is mainly used for the left-hand notes.
+You will also have come across a symbol called a clef.
+By far the most common clefs are the treble clef and the bass clef.
+However, there are other types of clefs, which are less frequently used.
+These include the alto clef and the tenor clef and it’s the latter that is the subject of this article.
+These clefs are very important for any musician to understand as they are a key part in understanding written music.
+Let’s take a look at the tenor clef, how to read it, where it is used in music and compare it to other more common clefs.

 Start your musical journey